williamchand/kuncie-cart/README.md

 ## Description
 This is an implementation of Kuncie cart in Go (Golang) projects.

-Since the project already use Go Module, I recommend to put the source code in any folder but GOPATH.

 ### How To Run This Project
 > Make Sure you have run the database/20220121081800_cart.sql in your mysql